lclarkmichalek/thg/engines/protocol.md

 reciever is the same as the message id it sent.
 If it is, then the message has succeeded.
 If it has not, then the message has failed.

+If there is a problem when the reciever tries to read the message (i.e. mismatched message ids, failed parsing of headers, timeout), it should return a failure message (simply write `FAIL` to the socket).
+There is no need to append any message ID to this write.

+If an entity receives `FAIL` instead of the usual confirmation message, it should reproduce and resend the message.
+If it happens again, the game should be cancelled.

 <pre>

 +--------+               +----------+